michelle-watkins/airport/README.md

 ## To-do

 * prevent takeoff when weather is stormy
 * prevent landing when weather is stormy
-* update draw.io flow chart